sarahbouayad/sarahbouayad/README.md

 ### Hi there 👋, my name is Sarah Bouayad!
-#### 👀 I am a Software Engineer at Heart for Girls.
+#### 👀 I am an Application Developer @ Rutgers University, Camden.
+I also specizalize in Web Development, Web Design and Brand Content Strategy at Medina Creative. 🌟

 I am also a WordPress Developer, Web Designer, and Brand Content Strategist at Medina Creative. 🌟

 <p> 💞️ I am looking to collaborate, have coffee chats, and learn more about this wonderful community.</p>